This event has reached capacity. Please consider registering for our next training, which begins in December.

-Identify 2 internal and external resources that clients need to have in place
+3. Identify 2 examples of internal and external resources

-Identify when you would target an adult-onset trauma versus applying the standard protocol
+6. Identify a reason you would target an adult-onset trauma first versus a touchstone memory

-Describe the procedural steps for closing down incomplete sessions
+11. Describe the procedural steps for closing down incomplete memory processing sessions

-Describe a treatment plan to choose and prioritize targets appropriate for EMDR treatment
+14. Describe an example of a treatment plan including prioritization of targets appropriate for EMDR reprocessing

-Describe 3 strategies for dealing with highly emotional responses
+15. Describe 3 strategies for dealing with highly emotional reprocessing responses

-Identify one category of memory appropriate for targeting with combat veterans
+20. Identify an example of a memory appropriate for targeting with combat veterans

 is a senior lead trainer for the EMDR Institute Faculty.
 The EMDR Institute was developed by Francine Shapiro as the first and foremost training in EMDR therapy internationally.
 Mark has been a psychotherapist in Amherst, MA for over 35 years, is an EMDRIA Approved Consultant, served on the EMDR International Association Board for eight years and was Board President in 2014, and is Chair of the Clinical Practice Group of the Council of Scholars.
 He is the Director of EMDR Advanced Training and Distance Learning, LLC: EMDRadvancedtrainings.com